alerner1/raceyou/README.md

-DONE --> change profile photo to either url signed up with or default DONE --> something's up with the race types -- need to clarify what they mean and modify new race form accordingly DONE --> get the 00 seconds to show properly units validations careful seeding sort places by seconds as well as minutes maybe a grid for the friends display on the runner show page add hours to finish time or just input 87 minutes or whatever. maybe fix the "race is now closed" thing but w/e
+DONE --> change profile photo to either url signed up with or default DONE --> something's up with the race types -- need to clarify what they mean and modify new race form accordingly DONE --> get the 00 seconds to show properly
+DONE --> units
+validations
+careful seeding
+DONE --> sort places by seconds as well as minutes maybe a grid for the friends display on the runner show page maybe fix the "race is now closed" thing but w/e